 He is currently Associate Professor in Molecular Biology and Bioinformatics at the Angers Medical School.

-He is also a staff-member to the research team Mitovasc of the UMR CNRS 6015/INSERM 1083 — CNRS, The Centre National de la Recherche Scientifique (National Center for Scientific Research), is a government-funded research organization, under the administrative authority of France's Ministry of Research; INSERM, the Institut national de la santé et de la recherche médicale (French National Institute of Health and Medical Research), is a public scientific and technological institute which operates under the joint authority of the French Ministry of Health and French Ministry of Research.
+He is also a staff member of the research team UMR CNRS 6015/INSERM 1083 — CNRS, The Centre National de la Recherche Scientifique (National Center for Scientific Research), is a government-funded research organization, under the administrative authority of France’s Ministry of Research; INSERM, the Institut national de la santé et de la recherche médicale (French National Institute of Health and Medical Research), is a public scientific and technological institute which operates under the joint authority of the French Ministry of Health and French Ministry of Research.

 Research activity of Dr. Ferré has been conducted in the field of mitochondrial diseases.

-He is currently focused on three axes: (1) designing and the curating clinico-biological databases of genes involved in neuro-ophthalmological diseases (ACO2, DNM1L, MFN2, OPA1, RTN4IP1, SPG7), as a member of the Human Variome Project since 2012; (2) exceeding the current reading limits of the human mitochondrial genome sequence, via an innovative technique in which the complete double-stranded mitochondrial DNA is read directly without DNA amplification or incorporation of nucleotides; (3) analyzing the big data generated by the two previous axes, by biostatistical methods, bioinformatics and artificial intelligence.
+He is currently focused on three axes: (1) designing and the curating clinico-biological databases of genes involved in neuro-ophthalmological diseases (ACO2, DNM1L, MFN2, NR2F1, OPA1, RTN4IP1, SPG7, SSBP1), as a member of the Global Variome (ex-Human Variome Project) since 2012 and Clinical Genome Resource (ClinGen) since 2020; (2) exceeding the current reading limits of the human mitochondrial genome sequence and its modifications, via an innovative technique in which the complete double-stranded mitochondrial DNA is read directly without DNA amplification or incorporation of nucleotides; (3) analyzing the big data generated by the two previous axes, by biostatistical methods, bioinformatics and artificial intelligence, towards a Molecular Medicine approach.